PeterLe611/planbro-app/README.md

-# PlanBro - An event-planning application
+# 📅 PlanBro
+> Your go-to event planning website, powered by Fastify + React.